• Skip to primary navigation

 • Mix all of the dry ingredients in a bowl and set aside.

-• Beat the eggs in a bowl.
+• Beat the eggs in a bowl along with the cottage cheese.

 • Alternate adding in the dry ingredients and eggs to the creamed butter and sugar, starting with an egg and ending with the flour.

-• Pour carefully in the cake tin lined with the almonds, taking care not to unsettle the nuts (SEE NOTES)
+• Pour carefully in the cake tin lined with the almonds, taking care not to unsettle the nuts (see notes)

 • Bake for 35-45 minutes, until a cake tester inserted comes out clean.